 story behind me getting this story is also a lesson in journalism — I’m just not sure what the lesson is yet.
 But included in this little post I’ll add extra photos that Wired didn’t publish and the story behind how I finally got this story published.

 Not too long ago I had a post up called “Tech Art” which was about a visit I had to the Eyebeam open lab hours.
 While there I saw some of their work and very briefly met Jason Kottke.
-I took 123938180_37757f5d57some notes and photos, but as my previous post said, I didn’t get a story out of it.
+I took some notes and photos, but as my previous post said, I didn’t get a story out of it.
 But I did get some business cards and kept them on hand.

 Sure enough, maybe a month or two after I visited, I noticed a new site called “Graffiti Research Lab” and I recognized who was behind it immediately.
 It was one of the R&D people at Eybeam that I had met a few months earlier at Eyebeam.
 At the time he talked to me a bit about research into graffiti, but